 Finding a point of agreement between APRNs and physicians on the subject of non-physician scope of practice privileges has proven very difficult, yet Ms. Searcy encourages both APRNs and physicians to view each other as all part of a larger medical care team, and to find ways to work together on the shared goal of improving patient health outcomes.
 “We practice in collaborative teams with leadership of the team determined by the patients’ needs at that time.
 It’s all about patient access and improving health outcomes, not about ’us‘ (APRNs) vs ’them‘ (physicians),” she said.

-Lack of Public and Legislative Awareness of APRNs’ Qualifications
+Lack of Legislative Awareness of APRNs’ Qualifications

 Another significant barrier preventing APRNs from achieving greater scope of practice privileges is the general lack of awareness among state and local governments, as well as the general public, regarding the medical qualifications and capabilities of APRNs.
 Ms. Searcy explained to OnlineFNPPrograms.com, “Barriers preventing APRNs from obtaining full practice in certain states include opposition from organized medicine and poor understanding by the public/legislators about nursing titles and authority.
 Most stakeholders do not understand the advanced education and training that APRNs have and the high level of care they are qualified to provide.”